Athanasios-Karaferhs/custom-memory-management-in-c/README.md

 ## What's next

-- Splitting oversized blocks instead of handing out more than requested
 - Coalescing adjacent free blocks to fight fragmentation
 - Alignment handling
 - Possibly `mmap` for larger allocations, the way real allocators split between `sbrk` and `mmap` by size